Breaking into the book illustration business is hard word, so the last thing you want to do is annoy your art director.

-In this excerpt, we asked leading art directors about the top five most annoying things that people can do when approaching them.
+In this article, leading art directors explain the top five most annoying things that artists and illustrators can do when approaching them for work opportunities.

 01. No research

 Don't send your portfolio to a company unless you know what it does and that your work is relevant to it.
-For instance, Paizo's style is high fantasy.
+Paizo Publishing's style, for instance, is high fantasy.

 02. Poorly designed websites